oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

         </copy>
         ```

-    3. Add a line of code, `transactionEventsUtility.registerStockTransactionEvents(buyStock);`, to register the purchase of stocks.
+    3. Add a line of code, `transactionEventsUtility.registerStockTransactionEvents(buyStock)`, to register the purchase of stocks.

         ```java
         <copy>